purduehackers/blog/README.md

 # blog

-where we share our magic with the world ✨💛⚡️
+where we share our magic with the world ✨💛⚡️, now with more Astro!